probabilistic-numerics/probnum/CONTRIBUTING.md

 ### Tests and CI

 We aim to cover as much code with tests as possible.
 Make sure to add tests for newly implemented code.
-Tests are run by the continuous integration (CI) tool [Travis](https://travis-ci.org/probabilistic-numerics/probnum) and coverage is reported by [codecov](https://codecov.io/github/probabilistic-numerics/probnum?branch=master).
+Tests are run by the continuous integration tool [Travis](https://travis-ci.org/probabilistic-numerics/probnum) and coverage is reported by [codecov](https://codecov.io/github/probabilistic-numerics/probnum?branch=master).

 ### Documentation

-[Documentation](https://probabilistic-numerics.github.io/probnum/modules.html) is automatically built using `Sphinx` and [Travis](https://travis-ci.org/probabilistic-numerics/probnum).
-When implementing published methods please give credit and include the appropriate citations.
+[Documentation](https://probabilistic-numerics.github.io/probnum/modules.html) is automatically built using [Sphinx](https://www.sphinx-doc.org/en/master/) and
+[Travis](https://travis-ci.org/probabilistic-numerics/probnum).
+When implementing published methods give credit and include the appropriate citations.